 Most of the time, parents do not have a choice of where their children receive emergency care.
-But, it is wise to learn of private emergency facilities near your home and your child’s school, camp and sport venues for the choices to be researched and known.
+But, it is wise to learn of private emergency facilities near your home and your child’s school, camp and sports venues for the choices to be researched and known.

 Parents need to learn whether the local hospital or an emergency care facility has the specialists and staff with the appropriate training to administer emergency care to children.

 A health advisor can help with the search and the vetting processes.
 The health advisor will also be able to quickly connect you with physicians, hospitals and emergency facilities when you and family members are traveling.